RandomMoviePicker/client/README.md

 # PickaMovie: Full Stack Web App
- This project is made using the MERN stack
+ This project is made using the MERN stack.
+ This is the link to the deployed version:

 # About this project: